jackedison/website/Notes/notes.md

 What next?:

-* comb through html and css any more best practices
-* photo to about section: speech circled and coming out to left of about
+* couldnt find good way to add profile pic to home page
 * smaller project photos to index
+* proper about me section
+* projects database: have to manual sql query to add bool column.
+Can db.create_all() to add new tables at least.
+* way to edit projects more easily.
+We will create a projects page with project number and form.
+After create new button to add next.
+* need to add way to add languages too hmm
 * start adding projects database - include key projects column.
 Add languages and make nicer

-* projects page nicer
+* Make the projects page look nicer
-* proper about me section
+* Start adding projects!

+* css flexbox game/tutorial AND NOTES on PC
+* comb through html and css any more best practices
 * push to github again!
 * host online
+* https?
+* database validators and migrate to restrictions in sql too.

 **question/to do: how would we implement a relational database from ground up? what links in a class (like our linked list attempt)**